Stockton–Los Angeles Road: Route

-From Deep Creek the Stockton–Los Angeles road ran 22 mi to the Tule River.
+From Deep Creek the road ran 22 mi to the Tule River.
 From 1854 Peter Goodhue operated an emigrant trail stopping place on the bank of the Tule River until the river changed its course in 1862.
 It was also the site of the Tule River Stage Station for the Butterfield Overland Mail, from 1858 to 1861.
 R. Porter Putnam, who ran the place in 1860, later founded Porterville there in 1864.

-From Tule River the Stockton–Los Angeles route ran 5.10 mi to More's Creek (now Deer Creek).
+From Tule River the route ran 5.10 mi to More's Creek (now Deer Creek).
 The road then ran 11.1 mi southeast to Stickneys Ferry on White Creek, (now White River).
 About 5 mi southeast of More's Creek midway to White River, Fountain Springs was established before 1855, at the junction of the Stockton–Los Angeles Road and the road to the Kern River gold mines.
 From Stickneys Ferry it was 24.3 mi to the Depot Camp and the road crossing of Poso Creek.
 From the Depot Camp it was 10.8 mi to the Kern River crossing at Gordon's Ferry.

 From Gordon's Ferry it was 31 mi to the Depot Camp on Tejon Creek.
 From the Tejon Depot Camp it was 13.1 mi up the Grapevine Canyon, to Fort Tejon and on to the summit of the Fort Tejon Pass.
 From the summit of Fort Tejon Pass it was 24 mi to the summit of the road in the Coast Range in San Francisquito Pass.
 From the pass it was 15.8 mi down San Francisquito Canyon to the southeast fork of the Santa Clara River and the Rancho San Francisco.
-From there it was another 7.15 mi to the summit of the Lyons Station and Fremont Pass.
+From there it was another 7.15 mi to the summit of the Lyons' Station and Fremont Pass.

 From the top of Fremont Pass it was 5.9 mi of a steep descent to the bottom of the pass, and on to Mission of San Fernando in the valley and another 10.7 mi to the Rancho Cahuenga at the crossing of a branch of the Los Angeles River.
 From the Cahuenga crossing it was another 10.2 mi through Cahuenga Pass to Los Angeles.

 Decline of the road

-In the 1870s, construction of the railroad through the San Joaquin Valley and to Los Angeles, drew population from the Sierra foothills into the towns along the rail line and replaced long distance hauling of freight and passengers on the road.
-Diversion of water for irrigation dried up the lowlands of the San Joaquin Valley in the 1880s ending its role as the only passable road in bad weather, and the road fell further into disuse.
+In the 1870s, the railroad constructed through the San Joaquin Valley and to Los Angeles drew population from the Sierra foothills into the towns along the rail line, and replaced long distance hauling of freight and passengers on the road.
+Diversion of water for irrigation dried up the lowlands of the San Joaquin Valley in the 1880s, making the road no longer the only one passable in bad weather, and it fell further into disuse.